stablekernel/aqueduct/source/docs/tut/getting-started.md

 ![ApplicationChannel entryPoint](../img/entrypoint.png)

 Application channels are defined by creating a subclass of `ApplicationChannel`.
 This subclass is declared in `lib/channel.dart`.
-Navigate to that file and notice the implementation of `entryPoint`:
+Navigate to that file and note the current implementation of `ApplicationChannel.entryPoint`:

 ```dart
   @override